Breakfast Casserole with Asparagus and Artichoke Hearts (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Artichokes do have some carbs, but they’re high in fiber so low in net carbs, and this low-carb breakfast casserole with a good amount of vegetables would be a good choice for any low-carb eating plans as well as any phase of the original South Beach Diet.
+Asparagus and artichokes do have some carbs, but they’re high in fiber so low in net carbs, and this low-carb breakfast casserole with a good amount of asparagus and artichokes would be a good choice for any low-carb or Keto eating plan as well as any phase of the original South Beach Diet.
 South Beach recommends low-fat dairy, and most goat cheese is lower in fat than similar cheese made from cow’s milk.
-For other low-carb plans, you may prefer full-fat mozzarella.
+For other low-carb plans, you will probably prefer full-fat mozzarella.

 Find More Recipes Like This One:

-35 Comments on “Breakfast Casserole with Asparagus and Artichoke Hearts (Video)”
+31 Comments on “Breakfast Casserole with Asparagus and Artichoke Hearts”

 I went to my local Safeway today in search of artichoke hearts in a jar – I did find a large jar (20 + oz) they are called Marinated and they do contain sunflower oil – but I remembered buying them on sale once ($6.99 today, $5.00 sale a while ago) and didn’t remember them being oily.
 I looked at the liquid in the jar and could see perhaps an inch of oil on the top and the rest of the liquid was water (maybe with vinegar?) with seasonings.
 I bought them to use in this recipe.
 Others who are interested might look for them locally.
 I will of course drain them before use.
 As I remember from when I bought them before they were well seasoned and had a good flavor.